 This Selection and Implementation of Alternatives Report (SIAR) has been prepared by the City and JMEUC in fulfillment of the requirements under Part IV, Combined Sewer Management, Section D.3, G.2 and G.5 through G.9 of the City's NJPDES Permit No. NJ0108782 and JMEUC's NJPDES Permit No. NJ0024741.
-This submission fulfills the permit requirements for the selection of a practical and technically feasible Long Term Control Plan, documenting the process used to select a control program to cost-effectively meet the water quality-based requirements of the Clean Water Act.
+This submission fulfills the permit requirements for the selection of a practical and technically feasible Long Term Control Plan, documenting the process used to select a control program to cost-effectively meet the water quality-based and technology-based requirements of the Clean Water Act (CWA) consistent with the National Combined Sewer Overflow Control Strategy issued on August 10, 1989 (54 Federal Register 37370).
 The proposed control program has been developed by the City and JMEUC, in consultation with NJDEP and the public, to meet the regulatory requirements with a reasonable and sustainable expenditure of public funds.
 This report presents the selected LTCP alternatives, and the corresponding implementation schedule and financial capability analysis.
 (See Section 1 for additional information on the regulatory background and reports completed by the City and JMEUC under the LTCP process.)